goopyflux/manifest/README.md

 - Title, summary, wordcount and reading time in list view
 - Taxonomy using tags and categories
 - Multiple menus - one on home page; one in list and single views and one in the footer
+- Uses Highlight.js for syntax highlighting, which is optional and is controlled by the `UseHighlightJS` parameter in `config.toml`
 - Social icons integration

 # Why?